siberoloji/siberoloji.github.io/content/en/blog/Linux/2024-09-02-introduction-to-lubuntu-linux-a-beginners-guide.md

 * **QuickLaunch:** Lubuntu’s QuickLaunch feature allows you to add frequently used applications to your panel for easy access.
 Simply drag and drop applications onto the panel or use the panel settings to configure QuickLaunch.

 * **Power Management:** Lubuntu includes power management tools that help you optimize battery life on laptops or manage power settings on desktops.
-You can access these settings through **Preferences &gt; LXQt Settings &gt; Power Management**.
+You can access these settings through **Preferences > LXQt Settings > Power Management**.